rafael-pieri/sintegra-consultant/README.md

 # sintegra-consultant
-Application responsible for consulting the situation of a company with Sintegra
+Application responsible for searching information from a company in Sintegra.